gondo/bouk.github.io/_posts/2014-09-30-idiomatic-generics-in-go.md

 <script src="https://gist.github.com/bouk/c66f38b49aafa2aa02ba.js"></script>

-I've implemented a program that does exactly this, by parsing the file and inserting the correct types.
-For example:
+I've implemented a program that does exactly this.
+It parses the file, traverses the AST and replaces any reference to the type variable `T` with the passed type.

 <script src="https://gist.github.com/bouk/4682082a23df8305c73c.js"></script>